Coming Soon 👀 At the beginning of April, you’ll be

 Social media—I never had any except commenting on GoComics and on YouTube.
 Good for Marcy Cobb!

-Drgnslr Premium Member about 1 month ago
+Drgnslr Premium Member 2 months ago

 Still have mine.